chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

 ### Downloading EmojiFox

 I have been using Firefox 121 with this path since December, and recently re-applied it to the nightly build of Firefox 124.
-You can download this patched version (which I dubbed "EmojiFox") as long as you keep in mind that:
+You can download this patched version (which I rebranded as "EmojiFox") as long as you keep in mind that:

 - I (Chester) do not represent Mozilla, and this is **not** a Mozilla/Firefox official release.
 - This software will **not** auto-update, and I don't intend to release new versions (by the time it gets old, we should have the proper fix on official Firefox).
 It's a workaround that you should throw away and go back to default Firefox as soon as a fixed version is released.
 Always keep your browser updated!
-- I am not responsible for any damage caused by the patched version.
+- Neither I, nor Mozilla, nor anyone is responsible for any damage caused by the patched version.
 - Per [Mozilla Public License](https://www.mozilla.org/en-US/MPL/) terms, my source code changes are available [here](https://phabricator.services.mozilla.com/D193328) ([raw diff](https://phabricator.services.mozilla.com/D193328?download=true)).

 <style>